jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Imagine that.

-One of those twinkling lights up in the night sky could either be utterly too far away to ever care about.
-Or they could kill almost everything on Earth and life has to return to the starting line.
+One of those twinkling lights might be too far away to ever matter.
+Or it could kill almost everything on Earth and send life back to the starting line.

 The game board is variable.
-It could be a super nova trillions of kilometers away, a Moon within eyesight, or it could be the cold of night closing in on a lost traveler who thought he was enjoying a country ride.
+It could be a supernova trillions of kilometers away, a Moon within eyesight, or it could be the cold of night closing in on a lost traveler who thought he was enjoying a country ride.

 In an infinite Universe, the number of dimensions we need to comprehend is near infinite as well.
 Hence why our ability to perceive different dimensions is so crucial to our survival.

 But why can't we just take our time?
 Why is there such consequence to our choices?
 The answer lies inside the natural laws of the universe.
 It's why all games come with clocks.

 ## Chapter 4—Sand Clock: The Ever Present Clock